StanlyRod/lifx-library/README.md

 ### LightSearcher Methods
 The `LightSearcher` class is a static class that contains static async methods that helps to discover the LED bulbs and retrieve their properties such as `LED bulb name`, `power status`, `connection status`, `brightness level`, `saturation level` and more.

-### ShowConnectedDevicesAsync
+### ShowConnectedDevicesAsync()
-The `ShowConnectedDevicesAsync` returns a list of string object with the label names of all connected devices.
+The `ShowConnectedDevicesAsync` method returns a list of string object with the label names of all connected devices.

 ```csharp
 using LifxLibrary;